daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Medium Teleportation
 * Rang 6: Teleportation ou Teleportive Wound

-**Intrusions du MJ:** A teleport goes awry, landing the character in a dangerous place.
+**Intrusions de la MJ:** A teleport goes awry, landing the character in a dangerous place.
 Inertia (such as from falling) continues through the teleport, injuring the character.

 -----